vuejs/vuex/docs/api/README.md

     console.log(mutation.payload)
   })

-  // remember to call unsubscribe unsubscribe()
+  // You may call unsubscribe to stop the subscription unsubscribe()
   ```